We all remember those days from our teenage years – acne is a horrible affliction.

 Information is what I wanted most of all, and being a bit of an optimistic hippy type I was convinced there was an inner solution to all this.
 It’s just the body getting out of sync right?

 So, long story short, I found a book.
 It’s called Acne No More (great title) by a guy called Mike Walden – a Certified Nutrition Specialist.
-He fixed his 7 years of acne, and my information overload!
+He fixed his 7 years of acne, and my what an information overload!
 So does acne no more really work?
 I don’t know if it works for everyone, but it definitely works amazingly for some people.
 It also helps you avoid a lot of the nonsense and marketing hype too.

 It certainly came as a surprise to me that there are vitamins for acne control – I mean, they didn’t tell us that when I was a teenager!